Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 The best free VPNs offer 10GB a month, or 500MB a day for free.
 This adds up to enough for light streaming throughout the month or a shorter high-intensity period of streaming.

-We recommend paid Fire Stick VPNs that come with unlimited data.
-We also look for services that don’t throttle or limit certain types of traffic, such as P2P.
+I recommend paid Fire Stick VPNs that come with unlimited data.
+I also look for services that don’t throttle or limit certain types of traffic, such as P2P.

 Unlimited bandwidth: No deduction to the overall rating